joshjacobbaker/client/SCRUM.md

 - Grid Layout
 - [Tailwind-CSS integration]("https://tailwindcss.com/docs/using-with-preprocessors")
 - Autoprefixer
-- Remove ReactDOM and use createRoot
-- JSS; CSS in JavaScript
 - VH & VW for screen proportionality
 - Typing CSS feature...
 React Component, Styling, Media Queries for small, medium, large screens
 - Stylists Carousel...
 Need to integrate it into react, Clickable, selectable, and media queried
 - Photo Shoot Slider...
 Add images, update dimensions in media queries
 - Admin Page
 - Trigger a Function when Scrolling to an Element in React with Intersection Observer